mejoshi/Docker-Tkinter-Example-ABS-Beginner-/README.md

 #MakingIndiaFutureReady

 About My Project : Sometimes the CLI(Command Line Interface) is so complex to work with, specially for those guys who don't want to work with it.
 But there is a another option for these guys who don't like CLI and for client side also, GUI(Graphical User Interface).
 And I've use tkinter(GUI) here.
 Just a simple Desktop application for wordpress.
-I've give two options, first one is Manual Config, You have to put every thing manually.
+I've given two options, first one is Manual Config,and another one is automatic config.

+1. Mannual Config

 - mysqlContainerName > MySQL Container name
 - mySQLUsername > Username